DASH-666/chatBotCpp/README.md

+This repository is just a backup.
+I do not provide any support for it.
+I am not responsible for any damage this project may cause to your system.
+It is what it is.

 # chatBotCpp
 This is a simple chatbot I made with C++ for my university project.
 The program is cross-platform, but I tested it only on Linux.